gitrekm/aws-lambda-rest-api-aisec/README.md

 ## Structure

-This service has a separate directory for all the todo operations.
+This service has a separate directory for all the operations.
 For each operation exactly one file exists e.g. `campaigns/delete.py`.
 In each of these files there is exactly one function defined.

 ## Setup